Retail Sales Tip: How to Sell Luxury Retail Without A Discount

 Because those who can afford to buy luxury retail items know two things:

 One, they can afford it.
-Whether that is the CEO making hundreds of thousands of dollars or the woman with a black American Express card.
+Whether that is the CEO making hundreds of thousands of dollars or the new American Express Centurian card owner.
 They are not having to decide whether it's shoes for the baby or a new Rolex watch.
 Because of that, the power is in their court.

-Two, you really want to make the sale of the higher-priced goods.
+Two, they know that you want to make the sale of the higher-priced goods.

 Which means they'll probably ask for a discount.

-The luxury brands boutique that gives in, the premium jeweler, and the exclusive apparel shop open themselves up to unprofitability if they allow their retail employees to fold their tent and give the discount.
+The luxury brand boutique that gives in, the premium jeweler, and the exclusive apparel shop will become unprofitable if they allow their retail employees to fold their tents and give discounts.

 Here are 5 Luxury Selling Techniques You Need to Sell Luxury products: